csantanapr/tutorial-tekton-pipeline/README.md

 update-deployment   4 seconds ago
 ```

-We will be using `buildah` and`s2i-python-3` tasks also which gets installed along with Operator.
+We will be using the `buildah` ClusterTask which gets installed along with the Operator.
 Operator installs few ClusterTask which you can see.

 ```
 $ tkn clustertask ls